 This interactive map shows the status of all Section 1332 waivers requested by states.
 The Affordable Care Act (ACA) allows states to apply for innovation waivers to alter key ACA requirements in the individual and small group insurance markets and can be used to shore up fragile insurance markets, address unique state insurance market issues, or experiment with alternative models of providing coverage to state residents.

 - view as list

-Using data collected through the Employer Health Benefits Survey, this data note offers the first national estimates of same-sex spousal health coverage, looking at both the share of firms offering such coverage as well as the share of covered workers with access to these spousal benefits.
+Using data collected through the 2017 Employer Health Benefits Survey, this data note provides updated national estimates of same-sex spousal health coverage, looking at both the share of firms offering such coverage as well as the share of covered workers with access to these spousal benefits.